Calm water at Tahquamenon falls

 THE “ROOT BEER” FALLS

-One of Michigan’s true treasures, Tahquamenon Falls, has captivated visitors for generations.
-Whether you’re visiting to see leaves changing colors, the gushing spring runoff or to witness a winter wonderland in January, Tahquamenon is a must-see attraction.
+One of Michigan’s true treasures, Tahquamenon Falls has captivated visitors for generations.
+Whether you’re visiting to see leaves changing colors, the gushing spring runoff, or to witness a winter wonderland in January, Tahquamenon is a must-see attraction.
 With unbeatable sights and sounds, the falls are one of the Eastern Upper Peninsula’s most popular destinations.
 However, did you know how to properly say the name of the Midwest’s largest set of waterfalls?
 It is pronounced “Tuh-KWAHM’-in-uhn.”
 Aside from pronunciation, here are seven things you may not have known about Tahquamenon Falls State Park.

 THE STATE PARK